 Our ability to exchange experience has been compromised by the sheer magnitude of modern horrors, but in storying the impossibility of this exchange, Semprun delays the death of memory and, ultimately, defers his own death because one cannot be both writing and dead.
-Leiris believed that in suicide, one could regain control over the unknown dénouement of death that would be otherwise absurd, becoming at once ‘sujet et objet, ce qui est tué et ce qui tue’ ut suicide still cannot be narrated as an event of one’s own life: to write or say that ‘je me suis suicidé’ is no less absurd or unreal than ‘je suis mort’.
-Death, in other words, is the absence of narrativet cannot be scripted, it cannot be communicated or imagined, and once the death of the self arrives, narrative ends.
+Leiris believed that in suicide, one could regain control over the unknown dénouement of death that would be otherwise absurd, becoming at once ‘sujet et objet, ce qui est tué et ce qui tue’.
+But suicide still cannot be narrated as an event of one’s own life: to write or say that ‘je me suis suicidé’ is no less absurd or unreal than ‘je suis mort’.
+Death, in other words, is the absence of narrative.
+It cannot be scripted, it cannot be communicated or imagined, and once the death of the self arrives, narrative ends.
 In scripting death as absence, however, Semprun circumnavigates the conventional narrative frameworks that are undermined by such an experiential void and uses this lack itself as his communicative tool.
 If it is true that Semprun wrote Juan’s death in place of his own, then the act of writing has itself succeeded in deferring the death of the author; storytelling has become the art of survival.

 So, what can fiction do?
 Fiction, ethically speaking, cannot fill in our experiential gaps, but it can help us to communicate experience even when it is unexperienced.
-It is unfortunate that Semprun’s fiction – if it has been read at all – has been so often pulled apart in pursuit of the clarification of autobiographical and historical fact, because it is important that we read fiction as fiction in order to understand what it can do for us, how it can help us communicate, how it can elaborate upon experiences, and how it can understanding.
+It is unfortunate that Semprun’s fiction – if it has been read at all – has been so often pulled apart in sole pursuit of the clarification of autobiographical and historical fact, because it is important that we read fiction as fiction in order to understand what it can do for us, how it can help us communicate, how it can elaborate upon experiences, and how it can challenge notions of understanding.
 Semprun himself claimed that ‘mes livres sont presques tous des chapitres d’une autobiographie interminable’, and so the writing of fiction must itself be considered as a part of his process of sense-making and of being in the world after Buchenwald.
 This article has shown that fiction, as only one of many possible artistic practices of storytelling, is no less important than autobiography or testimony for what it can help us to understand about ourselves, others, and the world around us.
 By expanding our horizons of experience, fiction enables us to gain a sense of what is possible in the modern world, even when what is possible seems unimaginable.
 At the same time, this article has demonstrated how some experiences exceed our capabilities to imagine and communicate.
-Storytelling, if it is to be ethical, must navigate these narrative boundaries and in doing so, fiction may not only help us to communicate experience but to communication, leaving only a trace or a void, a gap of unstoried and unexperienced experience.
+Storytelling, if it is to be ethical, must navigate these narrative boundaries and in doing so, fiction may not only help us to communicate experience but to suspend communication, leaving only a trace or a void, a gap of unstoried and unexperienced experience.

 University of Turku; Royal Holloway, University of London Avril Tynan

-Author information

-Author: Dr Avril Tynan

-Affiliation: Post-doctoral Researcher, University of Turku, Finland / Royal Holloway, University of London

-Contact: Dr Avril Tynan, 95 Gresham Road, Staines, TW18 2FB

-Email: aatyna@utu.fi / avril.tynan.2011@live.rhul.ac.uk